inversion-api/inversion-engine/README.md

 ### Runtime Profiles

 As discussed in [Configuration File Loading](#configuration-file-loading) Snooze was designed to support different runtime profiles.
-You can set a VM property or environment variable for snooze.profile=${profile} to cause the specified set of config files to load.
+You can set a JVM property or environment variable for snooze.profile=${profile} to cause the specified set of config files to load.
 Suppose you had the following config files in WEB-INF directory:

 * snooze.properties